sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Reduction of technical debt
 - Increased innovation
-- Respond faster to needs of citizens
+- Faster response to needs of citizens
-- Respond faster to operational issues (Ex: New vulnerabilities)
+- Faster response to operational issues (e.g.: new vulnerabilities)
-- Reduce frequency of incidents and errors
+- Reduced frequency of incidents and errors
-- Increase ability to comply with regulations
+- Increased ability to comply with regulations
-- Increase student retention and job satisfaction
-- Increase general job satisfaction and retention
+- Increased job satisfaction and retention (incl. student)
-- Create a culture resistant to potential disruptions via automation
+- Culture resistant to potential disruptions via automation
-- Create a culture that benefits from automation opportunities
+- Culture that benefits from automation opportunities